GerHobbelt/soldout/README.md

 Markdown Differences
 --------------------
-A part of the extension added to the language there is only one difference in the output generated from `scidown` and `hoedown` of a standard `markdown` document:
+A part of the extension added to the language there is only one difference in the output generated from `scidown` and `upskirt` of a standard `markdown` document:

  * `# title` becomes `<h2>title</h2>` instead of `<h1>`
  * `## subtitle` becomes `<h3>subtitle</h3>` instead of `<h2>`